For almost all proposed developments, a design and assess statement will need to be sent with your planning application.

 - an explanation of how local context has influenced the overall design

-- details of the proposed access to the development site and how equal and convenient vehicular and disabled access to buildings, spaces and the public transport network will be ensured and maintained
+- details of the proposed access to the development site.
+How equal and convenient vehicle and disabled access to buildings, spaces and public transport is ensured and maintained.

-For developments that involve carrying out work on a listed building, the design and assess statement should also include the following information:
+For developments that involve carrying out work on a listed building, the statement should also include the following information:

-- an explanation of how the historical and architectural importance of the listed building – in particular its physical features and setting – has been considered when designing the proposed development
+- an explanation of how the historical and architectural importance of the listed building has been considered when designing the development.
+In particular its physical features and setting.

 How do I submit a design and access statement?